parflow/parflow/docs/user_manual/tutorials/pfb.rst

 ================================================================================

 1. ``read_pfb(file: str, keys: dict=None, mode: str='full', z_first: bool=True)``
-    Read a single pfb file, and return the data therein
+    Read a single pfb file, and return the data therein.

     :param ``file``: The file to read.
     :param ``keys``: A set of keys for indexing subarrays of the full pfb.
 Optional.
 This is mainly a trick for interfacing with xarray, but the format of the keys is:

         ::

             {'x': {'start': start_x, 'stop': end_x},